-You should make a decision about removing all personal possessions of value, such as jewelry or mementos, before the body is taken to the crematory.
+You should make a decision about removing all personal possessions of value, such as jewelry or mementos, before the body is taken to the crematory or hydrolysis facility.
 Pacemakers, most prostheses, and mechanical or radioactive devices or implants are most often removed prior to cremation.